algorand-coding-challenges/challenge-1/challenge-1/README.md

-# Algorand Fix The Bug Challenge #1
+# Algorand Coding Challenge #1: Fix the Bug!

 > Ensure you review the README for comprehensive instructions on how to participate in this challenge.